This post is from April, 2020. If you are looking for information about the March 2021 stimulus payments, please go here.

 Prior to the coronavirus, the primary benefit to not claiming a student as a dependent was that if the family was not eligible for the AOTC, the student– who likely would be below the income threshold– could file their own tax return and receive the refundable portion of the AOTC ($1,000).
 This puts the family ahead by $500 each year, for a total of $2,000 over the course of four years of college.
 Details here.
 Note the rules for full-time students claiming the refundable portion of the AOTC are slightly more restrictive than simply being independent; they must have earned income equal to at least half of their support needs.

 The stimulus payments tilt the scale even further towards not claiming a student for students who might be eligible to file independent.
 One of the primary requirements to receive the stimulus payment is not being claimed as a dependent on someone else’s tax return.
 So now the independent student gets not only $1,000 for the AOTC, but also $1,200 from the stimulus.
 Where the parents would have received only a $500 dependent tax credit, the student (and ostensibly his family) would receive $2,200 between the AOTC and the stimulus payment.
-This is of course a huge tilt in favor of not claiming the student on one’s tax return– unless the parents are eligible for the AOTC, in which case the $4,500 in total tax benefits is more than double.
+This is of course a huge tilt in favor of not claiming the student on one’s tax return– unless the parents are eligible for the AOTC, in which case the $3.000 in total tax benefits is almost 50% more.

 There is one exception to this: A single parent filing head of household for whom the student is the only dependent would give up head of household status if the student is not claimed as a dependent on either their own or the student’s other parent’s tax return.
 Head of household filing status is generally more beneficial than the stimulus payment so if you don’t have another qualifying dependent, you’re probably best off keeping your student as a dependent.